Esshahn/spritemate/README.md

 ## Changelog

 ### V1.3
 #### This is a housekeeping update without new functionality.
-While you might be sad to not get new stuff, it is a sign of life and that I'm dedicating time to this project again.
+While you might be sad to not get new stuff, it is a sign of life that I'm dedicating time to this project again.

 - Converted all JavaScript to TypeScript
 - Rewrite of menubar, should fix annoying bug and is more responsive